 As noted in a recent article in the Harvard Health Letter, up to three-quarters of men with cholesterol-narrowed coronary arteries have some degree of erectile dysfunction as well.
 There’s drugs like Viagra, but they’re temporary, and an expensive solution that can cause hazardous side effects.

-Obviously, if your arterial system is that damaged A more intensive effort that involves much more than popping a pill can yield longerterm improvements in both sexual function and cardiovascular health.
-Plant-based diets can not only reverse both conditions, but one plant in particular may be able to play a stop-gap role in the meantime.
+Obviously, if your arterial system is that damaged, a more intensive effort that involves much more than popping a pill can yield longer term improvements in both sexual function and cardiovascular health.
+Plant-based diets can not only reverse both conditions, but one plant in particular may be able to play a stopgap role in the meantime.

-But there’s another way to boost CGMP levels, by going to the other side of the equation and stimulating the enzyme that makes it.
-That’s what nitric oxide does, nitric oxide is made from arginine, arginine can be produced by citrulline, so I wonder what would happen if you ate more citrulline.
-Oral citrulline supplementation improves erection hardness in men with mild erectile dysfunction.
+But there’s another way to boost cGMP levels, by going to the other side of the equation, and stimulating the enzyme that makes it.
+That’s what nitric oxide does.
+Nitric oxide is made from arginine.
+Arginine can be produced by citrulline.
+So I wonder what would happen if you ate more citrulline.
+“Oral [L-]citrulline supplementation improves erection hardness in men with mild erectile dysfunction.”

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.